DAFRAYAL/DAFRAYAL/README.md

 Partially defaulted public domain name service 20.79.33.248 port is 53 of course.
 Partially defaulted public SOFTETHER 20.79.33.248:4195 anonymous logon to Publichost username.
 Will be completely isolated and cascaded.
 Remember this is public, without passwords, profiles.
 The only replacement for that can be with firewall that's upcoming, intrusion prevention between clients, and NAT control.
 Oh, please connect to SOFTETHER to use proxy and domain name service too!
 Same will be for IR chat.
+Thank you for testing.
+Until everything is applied they will be offline 12/19/2023, thank you for testing.

 By the way you have to login normally, without spaceships.